-5.1 The links between the G-trust and income
+4.4 The links between the G-trust and income

-We expect to find a positive connection between income and G-trust, and the correlation is 0.38 in Table 5 - and it looks convincing on Figure 1.
+The correlation between income and G-trust, and is 0.38 in Table 4 - also, the relation looks convincing on Figure 1.
 There is no doubt that the two variables are connected.
-However, the income/G-trust coefficients in all four regression tables have the wrong sign and some are even significant.
-Thus we have to conclude that the connections are indirect and more of a general GT-nature than due to direct causality.
-Let us look at each link:
+However, the income/G-trust-relation is dominated by some of the other stronger relations.
+Thus we have to conclude that most of the connections are indirect and more of a general GT-nature than due to direct causality.
+16